-A student came to me and asked how important it is to study a critical language.
+A student came to me and asked how important it is to study critical languages.
 Here’s a brief background on the student: She is a senior studying international relations with a minor in communication.
-She has a 3.6 GPA.
-She would like to work for the Foreign Service.
+She has a 3.6 GPA and would like to work for the Foreign Service.
 She hopes to be a Rangel or Pickering Fellow.
 Currently, she is pretty decent in French…meaning she can have intermediate conversations.
 She would like to move to Belgium or France after graduation.

 The catch is that she has no desire to study a critical language.
 She says that she would only study one in order to make her application more competitive.

-A critical language in the U.S. context is a foreign language important to the country’s national security and economic prosperity.
+Critical languages in the U.S. context are foreign languages important to the country’s national security and economic prosperity.
 There are a ton of less commonly studied languages you can choose.
 Below I have provided a list from the Boren Awards.
 The U.S. government wants more speakers to speak the languages from the list below.

 If you are an undergraduate or graduate student, you may be eligible for a Boren scholarship or fellowship.

 For more information about how to apply for scholarship or fellowship, I’ve written articles and created videos on the following topics:

 …the Critical Language Scholarship (CLS).
 This scholarship is for American students who are pursuing an undergraduate or graduate degree.
 With this scholarship, you can intensively study a critical language.
 These languages include: